chevillardf/mol_harvester/README.md

 # 🧪 mol_harvester

-**mol_harvester** is a data engineering project designed to extract, transform, and load large molecular data from **SureChemBL**.
-The goal is to build a scalable and modular ETL pipeline using modern **Apache big data tools**.
+**mol_harvester** is a scalable ETL pipeline for processing large-scale molecular data from SureChemBL patents, built using modern Apache data engineering tools.

-This project is ideal for exploring chemical space data, with an emphasis on patent-sourced molecules..

 ---